NiklasRosenstein/discord-gmusic-bot/README.md

 ## Features

 * Plays from MP3/WAV attachments and URLs
-* Supports searching and playing from SoundCloud (YouTube and GoogleMusic are planned)
+* Supports searching and playing from SoundCloud
+* Plays anything supported by YouTube DL

 ## Installation